Projects

 The user chats with the LLM for 10 question covering some "first date" style questions as well as some Enneagram assessments.
 From there, the system analyzes the transcripts against other user transcripts to find the most similar person.

-- Issue: The technical problem of comparing every user to each other is an N^2 problem - so exploring an efficient use of semantic search with embeddings with a combination of decision tree may get you 90% of the way there.
+- Issue: Comparing every user to each other is an N^2 problem - so exploring an efficient use of semantic search combined with a decision tree may get you 90% of the way there.
 Then you can use the LLM for the "last mile" of matching.

 - Question: Is chatting with an AI actually the best form of user input?
 Or does it live as perhaps an email client that is passively listening to your messages, and is aware of your existing social network and contacts.